Types of Degrees Soil Sciences Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Soil Sciences, too.
-About 9.5% of those with this major are international students.
+Soil Sciences appeals to people across the globe.
+About 3.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Soil Sciences Majors Make?